spectral-compute/scale-docs/docs/manual/library/troubleshooting.md

 - Avoid hardcoding the constant "32" to represent warp size, instead using the global `warpSize` available on all platforms.

+## Mysterious problems

+Try `scalediag`.
+This is a program shipped with SCALE that attempts to identify common problems (outdated drivers, bios/kernel settings that cause problems, etc.).

+The capabilities of this program are growing over time.

 ## Initialization errors or no devices found

 The SCALE runtime can fail to initialise if: